Occupational therapist working with a mother and child.

 Once this information is complete and accepted, you must pass a Jurisprudence Knowledge Assessment (JKA) and a Competency Assessment (CA).

-Please refer to the SEAS website for most current information.
+Please refer to the SEAS website for current information.

 • Next steps

-Once you have successfully completed the SEAS assessment, you may apply for registration to practice occupational therapy in Manitoba.
+Once you have successfully completed the SEAS assessment, you must apply for registration to practice occupational therapy in Manitoba.

 The College of Occupational Therapists of Manitoba (COTM) regulates occupational therapy practice in the province and registration is required for anyone working as an occupational therapist.